Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > Bits of incinerated bone lie strewn atop a marble slab in the center of the crypt.
 Lying amid the bones are fragments of a shattered spear with a silvered head.
 The walls and domed ceiling of the crypt are covered with scorched murals that depict legions of infantry and cavalry clashing on battlefields.
 ^311

-A mending cantrip can repair the spear, which is broken into three pieces of roughly equal length.
+A [[5.
+Mechanics/Spells/Mending.md\|mending]] cantrip can repair the spear, which is broken into three pieces of roughly equal length.
 If repaired, it can be wielded as a silvered, nonmagical spear.

 #### Fortunes of Ravenloft